-Explore the rich history of Northwestern Law through our interactive timeline.
+Explore the rich history of Northwestern Pritzker School of Law through our interactive timeline.

 Don't have Flash installed?
 Navigate the timeline below.

 On September 21, the Law School is founded, by Henry Booth, as department of the now defunct Chicago University.
 It is the first law school established in Chicago.
 Booth is inaugurated as the first dean and professor of the school.
 Twenty-three students enroll the first year and tuition costs $100 per year.
 The school was first opened in the Larmon Block, located at the corner of Clark and Washington Streets, in the same building the Federal court was held, with enough room for one professor and 11 students.

 1859 Lincoln Case